 Should you buy the Sony WH-XB910N?

 Anyone wondering if the Sony WH-XB910N is a Sony WH-1000XM4 or Sony WH-1000XM5 killer, rest assured it is not.
-Whether you should pick up a pair comes down to your budget (the MSRP is a little high) and depends on if you like lots of bass.
+Whether you should pick up a pair comes down to your budget (the MSRP is a little high) and depends on whether you like lots of bass.
 Yes, you can EQ a lot of the bass emphasis out, but it’ll never quite be perfect.
 Bass fans will likely really enjoy the cartoonish amount of low-end on tap.

 The headset is comfortable most of the time, which all the specs in the world can’t really tell you.
 Speaking of specs, the codec support on paper is better than average, but LDAC support is inconsistent, though the headphone jack is a nice option.
 The WH-XB910N mic does not impress us, but you could do worse.
 Its touch controls are not my favorite, as it’s easy to accidentally trigger some and not trigger others when meaning to do so.
 When these work, they’re very convenient.